briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

 phrases and their derivatives used in this chapter which are not defined in this section shall have the meanings given to them in the Ohio Revised Code.

-1. _(a)_ “Administer.”
+1. _(a)_ "Administer."
 Has the same meaning as in Ohio R.C.
 3719.01.

-2. _(b)_ “Adulterate.”
+2. _(b)_ "Adulterate."
 To cause a drug to be adulterated as described in Ohio R.C.
 3715.63.

-3. _(c)_ “Bulk amount.”
+3. _(c)_ "Bulk amount."
 Of a controlled substance, means any of the following:

     1. _(1)_ For any compound, mixture, preparation, or substance included in Schedule I, Schedule II, or Schedule III, with the exception of any